Festo-se/cyclonedx-editor-validator/docs/available_commands.md

     [
         {
-            "version_schema": "ubuntu",
+            "version_schema": "some identifier",
             "version_list":[
-            version 1
+            version 1,
-            version 2
+            version 2,
             version 3
             ]
+        },
+        {
+            "version_schema": "some other identifier",
+            "version_list":[
+            first version,
+            second version,
+            third version
+            ]
         }
     ]

-The order of versions has to be aligned with their index in the list.
+The order of the versions has to be aligned with their index in the list.

 ## validate